How Alternative Data is Transforming Investment Strategies for Hedge Funds and Private Equity Firms

 Private equity firms have found significant value in using alternative data for due diligence.
 Aura’s workforce analytics platform has proven crucial in identifying key operational efficiencies within target companies.
 A recent client shared that leveraging Aura’s headcount benchmarking and labor analysis capabilities reduced the time required for operational due diligence by over 50%, enhancing the accuracy of deal assessments.

 PE firms use alternative data for finance to evaluate potential acquisition targets, analyze their portfolio companies, benchmark talent, and assess organizational health.
-Traditional due diligence processes—relying on financial reports, interviews, and audits—are being augmented with real-time insights from alternative data sources.
-This allows firms to make quicker, more informed decisions and spot risks earlier in the process.
+Traditional due diligence processes—relying on financial reports, interviews, and audits—are augmented with real-time insights from alternative data sources.
+This allows firms to make quicker, more informed decisions and spot risks earlier.

 The Future of Alternative Data in Finance